Toxin: Weaponry

 Many living organisms employ toxins offensively or defensively.
-A relatively small number of toxins are known to have the potential to cause widespread sickness or casualties, but these may be appealing to those who would use them nefariously for several reasons.
+A relatively small number of toxins are known to have the potential to cause widespread sickness or casualties.
 They are often inexpensive and easily available, and in some cases it is possible to refine them outside the laboratory.
 As biotoxins act quickly, and are highly toxic even at low doses, they can be more efficient than chemical agents.

 Due to these factors, it is vital to raise awareness of the clinical symptoms of biotoxin poisoning, and to develop effective countermeasures including rapid investigation, response, and treatment.

 Environmental

 The term "environmental toxin" can sometimes explicitly include synthetic contaminants such as industrial pollutants and other artificially made toxic substances.
 As this contradicts most formal definitions of the term "toxin", it is important to confirm what the researcher means when encountering the term outside of microbiological contexts.

 Environmental toxins from food chains that may be dangerous to human health include: